volaix/React-Native-Portfolio/README.md

+(In Progress)
-This will be a list of some screens I've made (IN PROGRESS)
+This will be a list of some screens I've made.
+A new screen every day for 30 days!

 # Sign in screens